Junchao-Zhu/Junchao-Zhu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a first-year Ph.D. student in Computer Science at Vanderbilt University, supervised by Prof. Yuankai Huo.
+I am currently a second-year Ph.D. student in Computer Science at Vanderbilt University, supervised by Prof. Yuankai Huo.
 My research interests lie in medical image analysis, vision-language models, and computer vision, with a particular focus on developing efficient and interpretable deep learning frameworks for large-scale pathology image processing.
 Before joining Vanderbilt, I received my B.S. degree from the School of Life Sciences and Biotechnology at Shanghai Jiao Tong University in 2024.
 Outside of research, I enjoy baseball, cooking and fitness.

 ## 🎓 Academic Background
 **2024.8 – present**
 Ph.D. student in Computer Science, Vanderbilt University
-Biomedical Data Representation and Learning Lab (HRLB Lab)
 Advisor: Prof. Yuankai Huo

 **2020.9 – 2024.6**